Alveel/almaze/README.md

 - 2022-02-19 Can solve mazes that do not contain islands (wall follower algorithm).

 ## How to use

-It should be noted that I am not sure if this is the right away to go about this...

 1. Install [go](https://go.dev)
 2. Clone this repo